The View From Treetop Quest Philly, the Fairmount Park Adventure Course

 Adventure-seekers can zip through the trees at Treetop Quest Philly in Fairmount Park.

-With 40 obstacles and 18 zip lines — some as high as 60 feet up in the trees — Treetop Quest is kid-friendly but tough enough to engage brave adults, too.
-With four levels of difficulty for ages 4 and up, plus a mini course for kids 4 to 7, you can calibrate your experience based on your comfort level.
+Treetop Quest Philly aerial adventure course is outdoor fun for the whole family.
+With 40 obstacles and 18 zip lines, Treetop Quest is kid-friendly but tough enough to engage brave adults, too.
+With four levels of difficulty for ages 4 and up, plus a mini course for kids 4 to 6, you can calibrate your experience based on your comfort level.

-The First Step: Safety at Treetop Quest Philly
+Here’s What to Expect at Treetop Quest Philly

 When you reach a zip line, you separate a pulley line from your harness belt and clip it on to the line, then pull the C clip over top before jumping off the platform.